 Self-Help: Use the "Legal Resources" tab above to access links to legal information, online self-help, federal and state laws and regulations, jury instructions and more.

 Consumer Financial Protection Bureau:

 The Consumer Financial Protection Bureau provides national coverage with information and resources to protect and manage your finances: HERE

 Please join us for First Thursdays at the Marin County Law Library,

 an opportunity for residents of Marin to learn about the numerous agencies that provide services to the public at no or low cost.
 Who are these folks and how can they help you?
 A representative of the agency or county department will present information about their organization followed by a question and answer period.
 Get to know your local officials and community service agencies.

-Due to COVID-19, First Thursday events will be held on Zoom.
-You must register HERE to attend.
-Registration is free.
+First Thursday events will be held on Zoom.
+Event is free but registration is required.

 20 North San Pedro Road